shimisnow/poc-nestjs/docs/markdown/resolved-problems/authentication-flow.md

 1. An API call is made with username and password
 2. If the user exists, is active and the password is correct, issues an `accessToken` and `refreshToken`
-3. Each token have information about the `userId` and a `loginId` that represents this login request
+3. Each token has information about `userId` and `loginId` that represents the login request

 ```mermaid
 stateDiagram-v2